dvshaoo/daily-programming-quotes/README.md

-# 🧠 Daily Programming Quote
+# 🧠 Daily Quote Appending Every 30 mins

 > "The more you like yourself, the less you are like anyone else, which makes you unique."
 > — **Walt Disney**